jeetbhow/Game-Of-Life/README.md

 on the board.

 - As a user, I want to be able to randomize the board.

+- As a user, I want to be able to save the state of the board to a file.

+- As a user, I want to be able to load the state of the board from a file and resume the simulation.

 ## Updates
 - Oct 12, 2021: Finished a console based implementation.